+This section focuses on the basics of navigation.
 Here is a zoomed-out view of the webSDR.
-Your view might be slightly different, depending on the internet browser you're using.
+Your view might be a bit different, depending on your internet browser.

-If you participate in the chatbox, your nickname/callsign will identify you to the other users.
-It is polite to use a nickname/callsign in chat, especially if you visit the WebSDR regularly.
-If you use the chatbox without entering a nickname/callsign, your IP address will be shown as your identifier.
-We'll discuss the chatbox feature towards the bottom of this section.
+If you participate in the chat, your nickname/callsign will identify you to the other users.
+Many of us have been chatting there for over a decade.
+We'll discuss the chat feature towards the bottom of this section.

 The next section is called the Waterfall.
-This is a visual "heat map" showing activity along the shortwave radio spectrum, and it flows constantly (like a real waterfall, hence the name.)
-This is what the Waterfall looks like by default, when it is zoomed out:
+This is a visual "heat map" showing activity along the shortwave radio spectrum.
+It flows constantly, like a real waterfall.
+This is what it looks like by default, when zoomed out:

 You can also use your keyboard to control: